fieldtrip/website/development/project/opm_helmet_design.md

 {% include image src="/assets/img/tutorial/opm_helmet_design/individual10.png" width="600" %}

-You can see that they extends all the way to the nose, and that the bottom is closed; that is something we will fix later by editing the mesh in Fusion.
+You can see that they extend all the way to the nose, and that the bottom is closed; that is something we will fix later by editing the mesh in Fusion.

 The next step is to determine the desired position of the sensors.
 As before, we will here use the 10-20 EEG electrode placement scheme.